thatte-idli-kaal-soup/humans/README.md

 -   Ensure that your headphones are charged, if they are bluetooth headphones.
 -   Have a bottle of water next to you.

-## Checklist for posting video
+## Video Publishing

 -   [ ] Get pictures from interviewee to make poster.
 Work on the poster.
--   [ ] Check an Okay from the interviewee if the content and poster are okay!
+-   [ ] Get a go ahead from the interviewee if the content and poster are okay!
+-   [ ] Decide on whether to make a trailer, and post it.
 -   [ ] Write post description
 -   [ ] Figure out hashtags (if any changes are required from the last post)
+-   [ ] If there are "code" changes that potentially change how audio/video
+        streams are made, try posting from a trial account to verify Instagram doesn't mess up anything.
+-   [ ] Make the actual post!
+-   [ ] Upload on YouTube and share on the group.

-## Ideas/Suggestions
+# Ideas/Suggestions for improvement

 Some ideas and suggestions provided by various people, that we could try to incorporate in future videos.
 Ideally, our tool should incorporate these